A Grass-Roots Movement For Healthy Soil Spreads Among Farmers

 "We want to always strive to be better, and I want consumers, or folks who are removed from agriculture, to understand what we are doing, and how much we care, and [that] we're always striving to be more sustainable," Gangwish says.

-This business-backed soil health organization is promoting changes that are pretty modest.
+This business-backed soil health organization, however, is promoting changes that are pretty modest.
 You could call it soil health lite.

 It's carrying out experiments on these participating farms to measure the impact of farming without tillage, or growing cover crops in between regular plantings of corn and soybeans.
 The goal is to learn how those practices affect a farmer's profitability along with specific measures of soil health.

 Del Ficke, the soil health pioneer, has mixed emotions about this partnership.
-He's in favor anything that persuades more farmers to reduce tillage or plant cover crops is great, but he doesn't entirely trust the companies' new-found enthusiasm for soil health.
+He's in favor of anything that persuades more farmers to reduce tillage or plant cover crops, but he doesn't entirely trust the companies' new-found enthusiasm for soil health.

 "Are they feeling it their heart?
 Is it a marketing deal?
 What is it?" he says.